House Buying Process FAQs

 How long will our property be reserved for?

-The property will normally be reserved for 14 days in Scotland and 28 days in England as this is when conclusion of missives / contract exchange is expected to take place.
+The property will normally be reserved for 8 weeks as this is when conclusion of missives / contract exchange is expected to take place.

 How much money is required as a reservation fee?